 Keep them in mind as we push away from the iOS 10 release date.
 Battery life issues can popup at any time.

 Check Your Apps

 Before you blame iOS 10 for your battery troubles, note that there’s a very good chance it’s something else causing the battery drain on your iPhone or iPad.

 If your battery life starts acting up with iOS 10 on board, the first place to look is at your collection of applications.
 There’s a very good chance an app, or apps, is hogging your device’s resources and causing the problem.

 The first place you’ll want to look is your Settings.
-Go into Settings > Battery and get familiar with the Battery Usage tool that arrived with the iOS 9 update last year.
+Go into Settings > Battery and get familiar with the Battery Usage tool that arrived with the iOS 9 update in 2015.

 This tool will show you what apps are eating the most battery and when.
 Look for something out of the ordinary.